 Nature is often my subject of choice.
 Usually, I’m simply immersed in the creative and investigative process of making art.
 Sometimes I try to evoke a response that inspires the viewer to contemplate and preserve our precious natural resources, and to explore the relationship between man and nature.
 Yet, I explore whatever subject that stirs my interest at any given moment.
 Life and art cannot be thwarted by artificial barriers, so I try to simply stay true to myself in my artistic pursuits.

-My textiles and prints have been in exhibitions locally and internationally. ”Origins” is on the current, April 2018, edition of Art Quilt Quarterly.
+My textiles and prints have been in exhibitions locally and internationally. ”Origins” is on the cover of the April 2018, edition of Art Quilt Quarterly.